 Waters also added "I should never have made that record," a sentiment shared by many critics at the time – including Jimmy Guterman and Owen O'Donnell, who listed Radio K.A.O.S. in their book The Worst Rock n' Roll Records of All Time and said it was "fueled by colossal ineptitude and a perversely fascinating inability to communicate even the simplest idea without wrapping it in pretension."

-The commercial reception to the album was lukewarm as well; Radio K.A.O.S. peaked at No. 50 on the Billboard charts, spinning off a pair of minor rock hits (“Radio Waves” and “Sunset Strip”) while Waters’ ambitious tour – which featured a sprawling, career-spanning set and appearances by L.A.
+The commercial reception to the album was lukewarm too; Radio K.A.O.S. peaked at No. 50, spinning off a pair of minor rock hits ("Radio Waves" and "Sunset Strip") while Waters' ambitious tour – which featured a sprawling, career-spanning set and appearances by L.A.
 DJ Jim Ladd, whose weeknight show on KLOS was said to have helped inspire the album – suffered soft sales and cancellations.

 Overshadowing the whole thing was Roger Waters' ongoing feud with Pink Floyd, which was being settled in court while his former bandmates embarked on their own hugely successful tour in support of A Momentary Lapse of Reason, the multiplatinum smash that proved Floyd could continue without Waters – and sell plenty of records – while he struggled to fill arenas on his own.

 Initially undaunted by the relative failure of Radio K.A.O.S., Waters was rumored to be working on a sequel.
 As it turned out, he wouldn't re-emerge with another solo album until 1992's Amused to Death.

 See Roger Waters and Other Rockers in the Top 100 Albums of the '90s